- Well-being Projects

 - Well-being in Learning Environments

 Cultivating the capacity for resilience can help build skills and insights to remain effective in the face of adversity or opportunity.

-- Concrete strategies for creating a positive and engaging learning environment that enhances well-being
+- Identify concrete strategies for creating a supportive and engaging learning environment that enhances well-being